Jalen Brunson: High school career

 On September 8, Brunson announced that he would be curtailing his recruitment and making his decision between Illinois and Villanova on September 10.
 On that date, Brunson committed to Villanova.
-At the time of his decision, he was ranked as the number one point guard in the national class of 2015 by Scout.com.
+At the time of his decision, he was the No. 1-ranked point guard in the national class of 2015 by Scout.com.
 Stevenson was a preseason top-10 team in the MaxPreps national high school rankings.
-A lot was expected of Brunson's team after losing to teams led by Parker and Okafor in the IHSA tournament final four in 2013 and 2014 even though no team from Lake County has ever won a state basketball championship.
+Much was expected of Brunson's team after losing to teams led by Parker and Okafor in the IHSA tournament final four in 2013 and 2014 even though no team from Lake County had ever won a state basketball championship.
 The team rattled off 11 straight victories to start the season before losing 88–81 to Chaminade Prep and its star Jayson Tatum in the Cancer Research Classic in Wheeling, WV, despite 48 points from Brunson.
 On January 17, Brunson and Stevenson faced Derryck Thornton, Jr. and Findlay Prep at the Hoophall Classic.
 At the time, Brunson was the number 3 ranked point guard in the class of 2015 and Thornton was the number 2 ranked point guard in the class of 2016 for the number 1 team in the country according to USA Today.
 Findlay, who was led by Arizona signee Allonzo Trier's 27 points, held Brunson to 26 in the second loss of the season for Stevenson, who had been 15–1.
 On January 28, he was named to the 2015 McDonald's All-American Boys Game roster, becoming the second player from Lake County to earn such recognition.
 On February 2, he was named to the 11-man Team USA for the Nike Hoop Summit.
 On February 21, Stevenson lost to Simeon as Brunson posted 25 points on 9–24 shooting, ending a 22-game in-state streak in a game that featured the top two teams in the state.
 The Simeon frontline featured three Big Ten Conference signees: D. J. Williams (Illinois), Ed Morrow (Nebraska) and Isaiah Moss (Iowa).
 On March 5, he was named to the Jordan Brand Classic roster.